References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 The CAA is currently working with industry to implement a quality assurance framework for aviation security training – this follows our consultations in November 2017 and May 2018 on the proposed concept.

 The two key elements of the framework are the registration of training providers and the self-assessment/external assurance process – please find further information on both elements below.

-We have established a number of documents, forming part of the quality assurance process, and we would urge instructors and training organisations to review these ahead of the implementation in early 2019 to give themselves as much time as possible to become familiar with the new requirements.
+We have established a number of documents, forming part of the quality assurance process, and we would urge instructors and training organisations to review these ahead of the implementation of their organisation to give themselves as much time as possible to become familiar with the new requirements.

-Once the framework has been fully implemented in spring 2019 we will commence external assurance visits, using the completed self-assessment forms and the External Quality Assurance Report form.
-These visits will be phased in over time and we will publish more information on the process later this year.
+Once a training provider has completed the self-assessment process and has indicated to us that they are ready, we will conduct an external quality assurance visit, using the completed self-assessment report forms and the QA Visit Report form.
+These visits will be phased in over time and depend on which syllabuses the training provider delivers.

 Read all @UK_CAA

 UK Civil Aviation Authority statement on David Henderson trial

 The UK CAA and Spanish Aviation Safety and Security Agency (AESA) sign MoU on promoting aviation safety and security globally

 Task force on electronic conspicuity